-Cess and Potter, 1987; Allan et al., 2003.
-From a climate model, clear-sky diagnostics 39 are calculated at any required time step by setting cloud fraction to zero in a radiative transfer model.
-However, IR satellite measurements of clear-sky radiances are not possible 41 when there is a cloud at or above the dominant emitting layers of the atmosphere in the 42 field of view of the satellite instrument.
-This issue was also raised in Buehler et al. [2008] 43 when comparing IR UTH with other humidity data sets and is a general problem in the 44 estimates of clear-sky fields from satellite infrared and visible measurements [Erlick and 45 Ramaswamy, 2003; Allan et al., 2003; Allan and Ringer, 2003; Sohn et al., 2006; Sohn 46 and Bennartz, 2008].
-Lanzante and Gahrs [2000] reported a modest (a few percent of 47 RH) CSB in satellite IR measurements although the analysis remains inconclusive due 48 to limitations [e.g., Soden and Lanzante, 1996; Moradi et al., 2010] of the radiosonde 49 observations.
-50
+[3] Cloud contamination of IR measurements can introduce a positive UTH bias [Soden and Lanzante, 1996].
+However, more important is a dry bias or clear-sky bias (CSB) introduced by the preferential sampling of drier, lower UTH cloud-free scenes by the IR measurements [Lanzante and Gahrs, 2000].
+This poses a challenge in comparing IR UTH data sets with consistently sampled clear-sky UTH simulated by climate models [Cess and Potter, 1987; Allan et al., 2003].
+From a climate model, clear-sky diagnostics are calculated at any required time step by setting cloud fraction to zero in a radiative transfer model.
+However, IR satellite measurements of clear-sky radiances are not possible when there is a cloud at or above the dominant emitting layers of the atmosphere in the field of view of the satellite instrument.
+This issue was also raised by Buehler et al. [2008] when comparing IR UTH with other humidity data sets and is a general problem in the estimates of clear-sky fields from satellite infrared and visible measurements [Erlick and Ramaswamy, 2003; Allan et al., 2003; Allan and Ringer, 2003; Sohn et al., 2006; Sohn and Bennartz, 2008].
+Lanzante and Gahrs [2000] reported a modest (a few percent of RH) CSB in satellite IR measurements although the analysis remains inconclusive due to limitations [e.g., Soden and Lanzante, 1996; Moradi et al., 2010] of the radiosonde observations.